TUV-SUD-Product-Service-GmbH/QuteStyle/docs/widgets.md

 ### DropLabel

-The DropLabel offers a convenient way to display the could icon with an associated text and for example connect it with an event filter, that handles events of type ```QEvent.Drag``` and ```QEvent.Drop```:
+The DropLabel offers a convenient way to display the cloud icon with an associated text and for example connect it with an event filter, that handles events of type ```QEvent.Drag``` and ```QEvent.Drop```:

 ```plaintext